peterandu365/KidsNews_Summarizer/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project comes under the MIT License.
+For comprehensive details, refer to the [LICENSE](LICENSE) document.

+---

+**Disclaimer**: This project is purely for demonstration purposes on how to use Python libraries and the OpenAI API and is not intended for any operational use.
+It is not associated with or representative of any real news site; all mentioned news sources are fictional.
+Any actions taken using this project are at the user's own risk.

+---